Aside from playing competitively and winning professional matches, many esports players have another obsession: anime!

 1. Akosi Dogie (Mobile Legends)

-Akosi Dogie also allots some time on his vlogs to share his anime and manga recommendations to his co-otakus.
+Akosi Dogie also allots some time on his vlogs to share his series and manga recommendations to his co-otakus.

 Aside from One Piece, Akosi Dogie also loves Katekyo!
 Hitman Reborn and Bleach.